mearashadowfax/OpenStove/src/content/recipes/creamy-tomato-soup.md

 6. Stir in the heavy cream and continue cooking for another 5 minutes.
 Season with salt and pepper to taste.
 7. Serve hot, garnished with fresh basil leaves and optional croutons or a drizzle of cream.

-## Recipe Notes

-- The soup's consistency can be adjusted according to your preference by adding more broth or cream.
-- This creamy tomato soup pairs wonderfully with a grilled cheese sandwich or a side salad for a complete meal.
-- For an extra touch of richness, a dollop of crème fraîche or a sprinkle of grated Parmesan cheese can also be added upon serving.